gregTret/gregTret/README.md

 <h1> Welcome to Greg's Git! :wave:</h1>
 <p>
-I am an experienced software developer with a passion for automating away the easy, repetitive and boring.
+I am a software developer with a passion for automating away the easy, repetitive and boring.
 I'm most interested in Machine Learning and Full Stack Web Development.
 My strongest languages are Python, JavaScript and Java.
 </p>

 <h3>What I'm working on now</h3>